What makes HCA so special?

 Home is where…

-To say the past two years have been tough is, of course, a gross understatement.
+To say the Covid years were tough is, of course, a gross understatement.
 But what if you’re a new international student finding your feet in a foreign country?
 Olivia is a second year History (MA Hons) student, and this is her story.

 I had never been to Scotland before August of 2020 when I moved here for the first time.
 I honestly don’t think I was scared then, but looking back with a year and a half of separation, I don’t know how I wasn’t terrified.
 I was definitely anxious about concrete ideas like making new friends, adjusting to learning at a university level, and what if I didn’t understand Scottish accents, but as for the physical act of hopping on an airplane and moving to a different country, I wasn’t overly concerned about it.
 It wasn’t really until my first week out of isolation that I realised I was in a totally new place living with totally new people, and I had no idea what I was doing.
 I still don’t really have any idea what I’m doing.